deNBI/cloud-user-docs/wiki/FAQ.md

 Applications or more complex pipelines that require high memory or compute should be run on flavors with more VCPUs and/or RAM.
 For certain use cases from the fields of artificial intelligence or data mining, GPU flavors can be useful.
 This is also true if CUDA is part of your pipeline.

 ### The resources available to my project are not sufficient.
 How can I apply for more resources?
-As an administrator of your project, you can submit a [modification request](./portal/modification/#resource-modifications) in the [project overview](./portal/project_overview.md).
+As an administrator of your project, you can submit a [modification request](./portal/modification.md#resource-modifications) in the [project overview](./portal/project_overview.md).

 ### My project is about to expire.
 Can I extend it?
 What happens to my virtual machines?
-Project [extension requests](./portal/modification/#lifetime-extensions) can also be submitted in the project overview.
+Project [extension requests](./portal/modification.md#lifetime-extensions) can also be submitted in the project overview.
 When the project expires, your virtual machines are not automatically deleted.
 Before any steps of this kind are taken, a member of the cloud administration will contact you in any case.

 ### I am confused about what project type suits best?
 If the information on the Project Type Overview page is not sufficient, more information on project types is available on our [website](https://cloud.denbi.de/about/project-types/).
 This information is also linked on the Project Type Overview page.

-### I am unable to connect to my virtual machines.
-What can be the reason for this?
 Maintenance may be performed at the site where your machines are running.
 Occasionally, malfunctions also occur during regular service.
 Check your project site's [Facility News](https://cloud.denbi.de/news/facility-news/) page - downtimes are usually announced on this page.
 In addition, we have a [status page](https://status.cloud.denbi.de/status/) where you can check the respective services.